siddhanth36/dtails/ENVIRONMENT_CONFIGURATION.md

 - No fallback logic
 - No defaults for required variables
 - No environment-specific code paths (except NODE_ENV)
+- NO Cloudinary references anywhere

 ✅ **Upload System Working**
-- Cloudinary configured before accepting requests
+- Supabase configured before accepting requests
-- All image uploads require valid Cloudinary credentials
+- All image uploads use Supabase Storage
-- All DOCX parsing requires valid Cloudinary for embedded images
+- All DOCX embedded images uploaded to Supabase
-- No uploads can succeed without proper env vars
+- All image URLs are public Supabase URLs
+- Deterministic file paths for reproducibility

 ✅ **Database Connection Working**
 - Database URL validated